Shiaan-Bin Huang

 Shiaan-Bin Huang (黄士豪 (Huáng Shìháo)) was a member of parliament of South Africa and member of the African National Congress (ANC).
-He was also regional chairman of the IFP before floor crossing to the ANC.
+He was also regional chairman of the Inkatha Freedom Party before floor crossing to the ANC.

 Huang has a PhD Business Administration (US) as well as an MBA (Wilson Institute of Management HK).
 He was the deputy mayor of Newcastle in KwaZulu-Natal as well as executive councillor of Newcastle from 1995 to 2004.
 He is the first Chinese deputy mayor in Newcastle's history.